vicjung/skunk-md/README.md

 When a Markdown (.md) file is created and placed in the `/markdown-blog/` folder, the rest happens automagically.
 GitHub Actions detects changes pushed to the repository, triggers the build process, and deploys the updated site.

 ## Some technical details

-- This code automatically generates a website on GitHub Pages using Markdown files as the source.

 - Blog articles and other content are written in Markdown, allowing for easy content creation and management.
 These Markdown files are automatically converted to HTML during the build process using F# and the [FSharp.Formatting](https://github.com/fsprojects/FSharp.Formatting) library.